 - Chris makes and produces his own supplement legally since they don’t have to be FDA approved.

-- He uses his own body and Photoshop to produce a before & after ad in same day.
+- He uses his own body and Photoshop to produce a before & after ad on the same day.

 Here’s the “Before” and “After” photoshop job done for Chris’s fake supplement brand.
 As you see in the documentary, these pictures are taken in the same day and manipulated on the computer.

 This is a great documentary and should be of interest to everyone who lifts weights.
 The high prevalence of steroids, particularly in lower level sport, means it’s not a level playing field for clean athletes.
-If you know anyone who might find this documentary interesting please SHARE it with them.
+I give this a hearty 9.5/10 as it’s one of my favourite films!